htool/signalk-polar-performance-plugin/README.md

  - Optimal Wind Angle (diff between TWA and environment.wind.directionTrue)
  - Polar Boat Speed (performance.polarSpeed)
  - Polar Speed Ratio (performance.polarSpeedRatio)
+ - Plugin option to use SOG as boat speed

 ### To-do list
  - Fill up the ends of the polar diagram
- - A switch to use SOG as boat speed
  - Wind angle for maximum speed at this wind speed
  - Improved interpolation
  - Make moment to do calculation smarter/configurable